 When is a primer required?

 On unpainted surfaces, usually raw metal.
-Wheels are made of metals, ranging from simple steel, to aluminum or alloys, sometimes even chrome.
+Wheels are made of metals, ranging from simple steel to aluminium or alloys, and sometimes even chrome.

-In another case, when the surface is too damaged to be painted, a thick product can be applied to level and resurface : It is a primer filler.
-This product is a covering primer and makes micro defects disappear after sanding.
+In another case, when the surface is too damaged to be painted, a thick product can be applied to level and resurface: It is a primer filler.
+This product is a covering primer and removes micro defects after sanding.

-> If the rim is already originally painted, as is the case most of the time, then there is already a lot of work done by the manufacturer to apply primer, paint and topcoat.
-No primer is thus necessary on this painted rim, we can proceed to the coating after a simple sanding using a 320 or 500.
+> If the rim is already painted originally, as is most often the case, then a lot of work has already been done by the manufacturer to apply primer, paint and topcoat.
+No primer is thus necessary on this painted rim; we can proceed with coating after simple sanding using a 320 or 500 grit.

 What is the difference between a base and a primer ?

-These are two terms usually used in the body shop field in a rather vague way.
+These are two terms usually used in the bodywork field in a rather vague way.

-A primer comes first : it is often a thin product that is used to create a connection with the surface to give a guarantee of adhesion on difficult to adhere materials.
+A primer comes first : it is often a thin product used to create a connection with the surface to guarantee adhesion on difficult materials.

 A base is a product that "prepares" and makes the surface ready to paint.